-Last week, fellow MVP Nicolas Blank wrote an interesting article called having an identity crisis and it talked about all kinds of attacks on your environment.
-Users tend to choose an easy to remember password (which is typically weak and easy to guess), even with some social engineering user passwords are easy to retrieve as can be seen on this YouTube clip What is your password?
+Previously, MVP Nicolas Blank wrote an interesting article "Having an Identity Crisis" and it talked about all kinds of attacks on your environment.
+One such attack is on user email.
+Users tend to choose a password that is easy for them to remember and this makes the password weak and easy to guess by others.
+Even with some social engineering, user passwords are easy to retrieve, as can be seen on this YouTube clip What is your password?

 The question is how to protect passwords?
 In Active Directory it is possible to enforce complex passwords, but from an Active Directory point of view “Password123” is complex and so is “Summer2020”.
-Enforcing a password length of say, 20 characters should help one might think, but the result is that users write down their complex password on a sticky note.
+Enforcing a password length of let's say 20 characters should help, or so one might think, but the result is that users write down their complex passwords on sticky notes and post these notes in plain sight.
 That’s not a good idea either.

 Azure Active Directory does a better job since it offers something like Password protection.
 If a user tries to change the password to something that’s easy to guess (I have tried ‘Summer2020’) an error is raised:

 The Password protection feature is available in Azure Active Directory.
 For online users the basic functionality is covered in the Azure AD free license, for synchronized users an Azure AD Premium P1 or P2 license is required.

 To access the password protection feature, open the Azure portal (portal.azure.com) and navigate to Azure AD | Security | Authentication Methods.
 There’s not much to configure, the password protection feature is pre-configured.
 There’s a basic list of banned passwords inside Azure AD (which is kept secret by Microsoft for obvious reasons) but there’s also a custom list that can be used.
 Here you can enter your own banned passwords (max 100 entries).

 Note.
 The password protection feature normalizes passwords.
 So Password01, P@ssword01, Passw0rd01 or Password0! are all treated similar and thus banned.